BruceGoodGuy/calories-app/readme.md

 ```bash
 cp .env.example .env
 ```
-Update the `.env` file with your database credentials and other configurations.
+Update the `.env` file with your database credentials and other necessary configurations.

 ### 5. Generate Application Key
 ```bash